Fused Deposition Modeling vs Selective Laser Sintering Watertightness Test

 The Carbon platform is suitable for end-use production, including low- volume, high-mix and mass production.

 Parts made with Carbon DLS technology are durable and flexible

 The Carbon platform offers the widest range of materials suitable for end-use, comparable to top injection molded materials.

 Parts built with Carbon DLS technology will typically have a matte to semi-gloss surface finish depending on feature direction.
-DLS is the only 3D printing process where traditional layer stepping is not present.
 Extended protrusions will show vertical lines in the part that are parallel to the direction of growth.
 Supports are removed and mitigated as required.

 Carbon DLS technology can be used to create strong, flexible, colorful prototypes that withstand thermal, chemical, and mechanical stress

 Carbon is ideal for high fidelity modeling of new ideas

 Carbon is ideal for low & medium run production parts